mygeweb/geweb-ai-search/readme.md

 ### Manual

-1. Download the ZIP from the [Official WordPress directory](https://wordpress.org/plugins/geweb-ai-search/)
+1. Download the ZIP from the [Official WordPress Plugin Page](https://wordpress.org/plugins/geweb-ai-search/)
 2. Go to **Plugins → Add New → Upload Plugin**
 3. Select the ZIP and click **Install Now**
 4. Activate the plugin